Gheysika Agambila

 Gheysika Adombire Agambila is a Ghanaian politician and a writer, who is from the town of Bolgatanga in the north-eastern province of Ghana.
 He is author of the novels Journey, Emigrant, and the children's book Solma, and the author of Nature's Tales.
 He also wrote three plays: Bolga the Madman, Neighbours, and Oh God, Give Me a New Life.

 Early life and education

-Gheysika Adombire Agambila was educated at Navrongo Senior High School and Achimota School.
-He then continued his studies in the United States at Brandeis University (B.A.), the University of Rochester (M.B.A.), and New York University (Ph.D.).
+Agambila was educated at Navrongo Senior High School and Achimota School.
+He continued his studies in the United States at Brandeis University (BA), the University of Rochester (MBA), and New York University (PhD).
 After several years working in the US, he returned to Ghana.

 Personal life

 Agambila has been a Deputy Minister in the government of Ghana, serving in the Departments of Finance and Economic Planning, Ports and Railways, and Science and Environment.
 He was a lecturer at the University of Ghana School of Business and Senior Lecturer in Public Finance at the Ghana Institute of Management and Public Administration (GIMPA) and worked in economic consulting roles at Sierra Leone and the National Development Planning Commission of Ghana.
 He was a member of the Ghana Constitutional Review Board.
-He has also been the Treasurer and Vice President of the Ghana Writers Association (GAW).
+He has also been the treasurer and vice president of the Ghana Writers Association (GAW).